Blog

 Your existing SharePoint sprawl just became a searchable database accessible to anyone with a Copilot license.
 Before Copilot, that accidentally overshared financial board deck was secure through obscurity.
 Copilot eliminates that friction entirely, turning permission mistakes into immediate security risks.

 Copilot can surface files that were shared via 'Anyone' links and pull excerpts from dozens of documents simultaneously, creating summaries that span multiple data sources and time periods.
-79% of users report reduced cognitive load, but this productivity comes at the cost of exposing years of accumulated security shortcuts.
+This productivity comes at the cost of exposing years of accumulated security shortcuts.

 How Does Microsoft Purview Support and Fail AI Data Governance?